esandez93/game-tournament/README.md

     * Error checking:
         + At least 1 character each user
         + One team with every character dead
+    * Responsive:
+        + Breakpoint at 760px -> Hide sidebar and make it float over the content when expanded (with minimum size when folded) (global setting)
+        + Breakpoint at 620px -> Change layout of each match (expandible card ?)

+- Ranking:
+    * Change numbers for cool icon of a trophy
+    * Show points per user
+    * Set filters to search on different rankings (always by game):
+        + Mode
+        + Organization
+        + Group

 - General TODO:
     * RESPONSIVE [VERY VERY VERY VERY VERY IMPORTANT]